Archived for the Xbox 360 receiver for those who are running older OS such as ourselves(at one point).

 - If you have a solid LED light in the upper left-hand corner indicating player 1.
-Congradulations!
-Your Xbox 360 controller is now paired up to your wireless receiver.
-If the LED’s spin in a clockwise circle but then returns to all lights flashing that means that it cannot find your Wireless receiver to pair up to.
+Congratulations!
+Your Xbox 360 controller is now paired up with your wireless receiver.
+If the LEDs spin in a clockwise circle but then return to all lights flashing that means that it cannot find your Wireless receiver to pair up to.
 (Special notes: If you are hooking this up to an Android box. the controller will still flash but at a slower speed.
-This is because the Android OS has no official drivers for the Xbox 360 Wireless controllers as for the date of this publish your compatibility will vary from game to game under Android)
+This is because the Android OS has no official drivers for the Xbox 360 Wireless controllers as for the date of this publication your compatibility will vary from game to game under Android)

 Results of the Chinese wireless Xbox 360 receiver.

 Besides the driver headaches explained above.
 It behaves just like the Microsoft OEM version.
 I got it to work all the way across my house which is identical to my Xbox 360 console wireless length.
 So no real complaints about connectivity or lag issues.
 For $8 it's not bad and I suppose the great thing with having the wireless receiver is they give you a few feet of cable so you can place the wireless receiver anywhere giving you better reception than the Xbox 360 could ever give you.
 Could you go cheaper than $8?
 Well, given how many RROD Xbox 360 are out there there are articles explaining how you can diodes and simply make your own wireless receiver out of the board existing in the (Broken) Xbox 360 console.
 Recycling is cool.